-Chiropractic has grown tremendously in New Zealand, and has had a dramatic impact and been a global leader for the profession.
-Here’s a breakdown of some of the milestones in the timeline of chiropractors care of the people:
+Chiropractic has grown tremendously in New Zealand and has had a dramatic impact, and has been a global leader in the profession.
+Here’s a breakdown of some of the milestones in the timeline of chiropractors’ care of people:

 This was to assess the merits of having chiropractors treatments subsidised by the government and funded by the Accident Compensation Corporation (ACC) This was the first government commission to adopt a full judicial procedure, hearing evidence on oath and subject to cross-examination when examining patients, chiropractors, medical doctors and others on the role of the chiropractic profession.

 A lawsuit against the American Medical Association (known as Wilk vs American Medical Association) rules against the American Medical Association.
 It was found that the American Medical Association actively attempted to discredit the practise of chiropractic.
 A primary method to achieve this goal was to make it unethical for medical physicians to professionally associate with chiropractors.